This PS Vita-Inspired Handheld Can Play PSP, Nintendo DS, and Dreamcast Games

 At this point, Anbernic wants to design enough handhelds to match every single person’s idea of their perfect device.

-In a leaked video circulating on Reddit, we have what appears to be a new horizontal handheld called the RG40XX.
+Drum roll...
+Anbernic’s next retro handheld is the RG40XX H (H for horizontal design).
 Anbernic has plenty of horizontal options already, but this one will be for those of you who want a larger display and better joysticks than the RG35XX H, but not the square display of the recently released RG Cube.

-The rumored RG40XX’s design and configuration give off hints of the PS Vita thanks to its rounded shell and symmetrical joysticks, but it’s not as close to a spiritual successor to Sony’s handheld as Ayn’s Odin2 Mini.
-The RG40XX might not be a significant enough upgrade if you already own a horizontal Anbernic device, but it looks like another affordable option if you haven’t jumped into the world of handheld retro game emulation yet.
+The RG40XX H’s design and configuration give off hints of the PS Vita thanks to its rounded shell and symmetrical joysticks, but it’s not as close to a spiritual successor to Sony’s handheld as Ayn’s Odin2 Mini.
+The RG40XX H might not be a significant enough upgrade if you already own a horizontal Anbernic device, but it looks like another affordable option if you haven’t jumped into the world of handheld retro game emulation yet.

 Powerful Enough for Dreamcast Emulation

-So far, the leaks indicate that the potential RG40XX will have a four-inch display with a 640 x 480 resolution.
+Anbernic says the RG40XX H will have a four-inch display with a 640 x 480 resolution.
 That’s more than double the resolution of the original Game Boy Advance, so revisiting any retro games should look a lot more crisp on Anbernic’s upcoming handheld.
-According to the leak, the RG40XX has the same display as Anbernic’s previous four-inch RG405 models, which are touchscreens.

-On the inside, Anbernic is using the same H700 chip that we see in the RG35XX models, meaning the RG40XX can handle emulating PlayStation Portable, Nintendo DS, and Sega Dreamcast games.
-Since it’s not a full leak, we’re still missing info about the RAM and storage options, as well as the RG40XX’s battery life, and Wi-Fi and Bluetooth compatibility.
+On the inside, Anbernic is using the same H700 chip that we see in the RG35XX models, meaning the RG40XX H can handle emulating PlayStation Portable, Nintendo DS, and Sega Dreamcast games.
+In a video posted by Anbernic, the handheld maker confirms the RG40XX H’s 5GHz Wi-Fi (with support for Moonlight streaming), Bluetooth 4.2, and HDMI video out.
+Now, we just need specs for the RAM, storage, and battery capacity.

-On the controls front, the joysticks appear to have some RGB to them, lighting up the sticks as you rotate them.
+On the controls front, the joysticks have some RGB to them, lighting up the sticks as you rotate them.
+According to Anbernic, the joystick brightness and colors are fully adjustable and support 16 million colors and five ambient lighting modes.

-If the leaked video shows what the almost-finished product looks like, we should expect the RG40XX to come in plain black, white, and blue colorways.
+Anbernic’s also confirmed the RG40XX H will come in plain black, white, and blue.
 It doesn’t look like there are any transparent variants right now, which is a little surprising since Anbernic’s other handhelds all look great see-through shells.

-Anbernic hasn’t confirmed this rumored RG40XX handheld yet, so we don’t have any pricing details yet.
-Considering the the bump up in display size, we can make an informed guess that it’ll be more expensive than the current RG35XX H which goes for $67.99 on Anbernic’s website.
-However, it’s unlikely that the RG40XX will be as expensive as the company’s other horizontal handhelds, like the RG405M, which has better specs and an aluminum chassis.
+We don’t have any pricing details for the RG40XX H yet, but considering the the bump up in display size, we can make an informed guess that it’ll be more expensive than the current RG35XX H, which goes for $67.99 on Anbernic’s website.
+However, it’s unlikely that the RG40XX H will be as expensive as the company’s other horizontal handhelds, like the RG405M, which has better specs and an aluminum chassis.

-Judging by the handheld seen in the leaked video, Anbernic should be close to introducing a production-ready RG40XX.
-With the pace that Anbernic drops handhelds, we’re expecting an official announcement in the coming weeks.
+As always, now that Anbernic has a video out showing the RG40XX H, the handheld’s release should be pretty soon.
 Let’s not forget that the company just released the highly-awaited RG35XX SP a little more than a month ago.